kangax/perfectionkills.com/_posts/2014-01-14-state-of-function-decompilation-in-javascript.md

 Back in the days, things were *really* bad.
 Safari <=2.x, for example, didn't even conform to valid Function Declaration syntax.
 It would go wild with things like "**(Internal Function)**" or "**[function]**" or drop identifiers from [NFE's](http://kangax.github.io/nfe/), just because.

 Back in the days, some of the *mobile* browsers (Blackberry, Opera Turbo) hid the code completely (replacing it with polite "** /\* source code not available \*/ **" comment instead or [similar](https://prototype.lighthouseapp.com/projects/8886/tickets/537-ajax-functionality-on-opera-mobile)), supposedly to "save" on memory.
-A fare optimization.
+A fair optimization.

 ## Modern days